 Because of the complexity of family histories and genealogical searches, the Resource Center’s staff members are unable to perform for you the substantive research required to construct your family history.
 However, the staff does provide reference services and can assist you in identifying relevant sources in the Museum and can direct you to other institutions outside the Museum that might provide additional information.

 You may wish to begin your search by checking the following resources.

 The Holocaust Survivors and Victims Database centralizes information from the Museum's collections about individual survivors and victims of the Holocaust and Nazi persecution.
 The database includes millions of personal records from the Museum's extensive holdings that could assist in researching the fates of individuals during the Holocaust.

 The mission of the Registry is to ensure that the individual experiences of survivors and victims of the Holocaust and Nazi-era persecution are collected, preserved and disseminated for future generations.

 The International Tracing Service and the Museum have prepared a searchable Inventory of the Archive of the International Tracing Service to provide Holocaust survivors, their families, and other researchers with an overview of the documentary materials contained in the International Tracing Service archive

 Yizkor books chronicle the histories of Jewish communities destroyed during the Holocaust.
 These rare books are often among the few remaining sources on a town's people and institutions.
 They are an invaluable resource for scholars and family historians, providing personal glimpses into Jewish life before, during, and after the Holocaust.

-The Museum’s Mapping Initiatives use tools such as Google Earth and animated maps to enable citizens to understand Holocaust history and to bear witness to current threats of genocide across the globe.
+Tools such as Google Earth and animated maps enable citizens to understand Holocaust history and to bear witness to current threats of genocide across the globe